Gabrielnero000/PBR-Playground/README.md

 In my benckmark, i've runned both algorithms in simplified conditions (single-thread, no C++ advanced features, no cache optimization) in seven render cases: 1, 5, 10, 50, 100, 500 and 1000 triangles.
 Every case was runned five times and the medium value was taken to ensure stability and constancy.
 Here is the results:

-As we can see, the Wald's algorithm can be 50% faster in the simplests cases (1 and 5 triangles) to almost a twice faster in most complexes cases (500 and 1000 triangles) than Möller's algorithm, which definitely is a huge difference, but the memory use can be a problem depending on the system: 1000 triangles .
-So I'm taking Wald as default, but is good to take care that the memor
+As we can see, the Wald's algorithm can be 50% faster in the simplests cases (1 and 5 triangles) to almost a twice faster in most complexes cases (500 and 1000 triangles) than Möller's algorithm, which definitely is a huge difference, but the memory use can be a problem depending on the system: 1000 triangles 40 KB more to be rendered.
+So I'm taking Wald as default, but is good to be noticed that the memory can be

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!